aristanetworks/avd/ansible_collections/arista/avd/examples/l2ls-fabric/README.md

 - 2 Spine nodes
 - 4 Leaf nodes

-The network fabric in this example is purely Layer 2.
-Routing is handled by an external Firewall/L3 Device.
+The network fabric in this example is layer 2; an external firewall (FW) or layer 3 (L3) device will handle routing.
 Later, in this example, we will discuss adding L3 routing to the Spines.
-For now, we will focus on defining the fabric variables to build out this L2LS Topology.
-Before we get started, we need to ensure that we have installed AVD, with necessary requirements, which are covered in the Installation & Requirements section.
+First, we will focus on defining the fabric variables to build this L2LS Topology.
+Before we get started, we need to ensure that we have installed AVD with the requirements covered in the Installation & Requirements section.

 The example is meant as a starting foundation.
 You may build more advanced fabrics based on this design.
 To keep things simple, the Arista eAPI will be used to communicate with the switches.